getgnulinux/getgnulinux/docs/manual-setup.md

     source scripts/activate

 You should now see "(ggl)" at the start of your prompt.
-This indicates that you are in an active GGL development workspace, allowing you to run `bower` and `gulp` commands.
+This indicates that you are in an active GGL development workspace, allowing you to run `gulp` commands.
 You can execute `deactivate` at any time to deactivate the GGL development workspace.

-Install additional required packages with:

-    bower install

-Finally, build the project with:
+Build the project with:

-    gulp build
+    make build

 You can also run `gulp --tasks` to see a list of available `gulp` tasks.